RobertApikyan/LifecycleMvp/README.md

 #### LifecyclePresenter's Lifecycle
 LifecyclePresenter's has five lifecycle methods.

 1. First one is ``` onCreate() ```, which is the initial stating point for presenter.
-As we know this method is calling by [AbstactMvp](https://github.com/RobertApikyan/AbstractMvp) framework, when presenter instance is created, since LifecyclePresenter is Activity lifecycle persistence, it will be called only once.
-It is getting called when [AbstactMvp](https://github.com/RobertApikyan/AbstractMvp) framework finish binding all components together. (more about AbstractMvp components [here](https://github.com/RobertApikyan/AbstractMvp)).
-Only onCreate() lifecycle method is related with presenter's lifecycle, upcoming methods are bounded with viewController lifecycle.
+As we know this method is called by [AbstactMvp](https://github.com/RobertApikyan/AbstractMvp) framework, when presenter instance is created, since LifecyclePresenter is Activity lifecycle persistence, it will be called only once.  ``` onCreate() ``` is called when [AbstactMvp](https://github.com/RobertApikyan/AbstractMvp) framework finish binding all components together. (more about AbstractMvp components [here](https://github.com/RobertApikyan/AbstractMvp)).
+Only onCreate() method is related with presenter's lifecycle, upcoming methods are bounded with viewController lifecycle.

-2. ``` onViewAttach() ``` This method is getting called with ViewController's onCreate()
+2. ``` onViewAttach() ``` This method is called with ViewController's onCreate()
-3. ``` onViewStart() ``` This method is getting called with ViewController's onStart()
+3. ``` onViewStart() ``` This method is called with ViewController's onStart()
-4. ``` onViewStop() ``` This method is getting called with ViewController's onStop()
+4. ``` onViewStop() ``` This method is called with ViewController's onStop()
-5. ``` onViewDetach() ``` This method is getting called with ViewController's onDestroy()
+5. ``` onViewDetach() ``` This method is called with ViewController's onDestroy()

 #### LifecycleMvpFactory Class
 [AbstactMvp](https://github.com/RobertApikyan/AbstractMvp) framework uses [Mvp.Factory<V,P>](https://github.com/RobertApikyan/AbstractMvp/blob/master/abstractMvp/src/main/java/robertapikyan/com/abstractmvp/presentation/Mvp.kt) factory, in order to get all components instances.
 [LifecycleMvpFactory](https://github.com/RobertApikyan/LifecycleMvp/blob/develop/lifecyclemvp/src/main/java/robertapikyan/com/lifecyclemvp/lifecycle/LifecycleMvpFactory.kt) implement [Mvp.Factory<V,P>](https://github.com/RobertApikyan/AbstractMvp/blob/master/abstractMvp/src/main/java/robertapikyan/com/abstractmvp/presentation/Mvp.kt) interface and provides all necessary lifecycle components.
-If you need to change some component implementation you can inherit from [LifecycleMvpFactory](https://github.com/RobertApikyan/LifecycleMvp/blob/develop/lifecyclemvp/src/main/java/robertapikyan/com/lifecyclemvp/lifecycle/LifecycleMvpFactory.kt) class and override component provider method that you need to change.
+If you need to change some component implementation you can inherit from [LifecycleMvpFactory](https://github.com/RobertApikyan/LifecycleMvp/blob/develop/lifecyclemvp/src/main/java/robertapikyan/com/lifecyclemvp/lifecycle/LifecycleMvpFactory.kt) class and override component provider method that you want to change.

 ### Summary
 LifecycleMvp library is AbstractMvp implementation with LiveData, ViewModels and Lifecycle from Android Architecture Components.